rlworkgroup/garage/docs/user/installation.rst

 The fastest way to set up dependencies for garage is via running the setup script.

-Clone this repo and navigate to its directory.
+Clone our repo (https://github.com/rlworkgroup/garage) and navigate to its directory.

 A MuJoCo key is required for installation.
+You can get one here: https://www.roboti.us/license.html

+Make sure you run these scripts from the root directory of the repo, not from the scripts directory.

 - On Linux, run the following:

 .. code-block:: bash

-    ./scripts/setup_linux.sh --mjkey path-to-your-mjkey.txt
+    ./scripts/setup_linux.sh --mjkey path-to-your-mjkey.txt --modify-bashrc

 - On Mac OS X, run the following:

 .. code-block:: bash

-    ./scripts/setup_osx.sh --mjkey path-to-your-mjkey.txt
+    ./scripts/setup_osx.sh --mjkey path-to-your-mjkey.txt --modify-bashrc

 The script sets up a conda environment, which is similar to :code:`virtualenv`.
 To start using it, run the following: